 Sarcha is an advanced practitioner and teacher of Ashtanga yoga.
-She has practiced various forms of yoga since 1990 and has practiced Ashtanga yoga daily in the Mysore tradition since 1997.
+She has practiced Iyengar yoga since 1990 and has practiced Ashtanga yoga daily in the Mysore tradition since 1997.

 As our principal Ashtanga and Mysore teacher Sarcha focuses on helping her students develop breath integration with functional movement and alignment patterns.
 Off the mat her wish is that this translates to more grace, stability and compassion in her students’ lives.

 Her own lifelong commitment to yoga includes maintaining a steady daily practice through injury, life’s ups and downs, raising children and adapting to ageing.
 Sarcha teaches with a humility that comes from many years of dedicated practice and she infuses her teaching with kindness and humour.
 Grounded and highly knowledgeable in the Ashtanga yoga tradition, Sarcha’s approach welcomes both beginners and advanced students alike.

 Sarcha began her yoga journey as one of the original students of Monica Gauci and Gregor Maehle in 1997.
-She completed a 4 year (750 hours) teacher training in 2009 and an additional year of senior training which allowed her to teach advanced postures and assume the lead teaching role in the early morning mysore classes, as well as undertake teacher training roles.
-After 18 years with her beloved teachers, in 2015 Sarcha embarked on a new adventure, opening Yogahub in Mount Hawthorn, located in Perth, Western Australia.
+She completed a 3 year (500 hours) teacher training in 2009 and an additional year of senior training which allowed her to teach advanced postures and assume the lead teaching role in the early morning mysore classes, as well as undertake teacher training roles.
+After 18 years with her beloved teachers, Sarcha embarked on a new adventure, opening Yogahub in Mount Hawthorn.

 Sarcha is a ERYT500 Certified Teacher with Yoga Alliance and holds a Level 3 Senior Teacher Qualification with Yoga Australia.
-In addition, she is currently completing a Psychology Degree at the University of Western Australia as well as undergraduate studies in Sanskrit language at the Australian National University.
+In addition, she is holds a Psychology Degree at the University of Western Australia.
+Sarcha continues in undergraduate studies in Sanskrit language at the Australian National University and has three children.
 Sarcha practices and is competent to teach the Primary, Intermediate and Advanced A Series of Ashtanga Yoga and also runs regular courses in pranayama, yoga meditation and yoga philosophy.